aurelien-riv/ariviere.github.io/_posts/2020-02-20-magento-customer-password-bcrypt.markdown

 * or you extend Encryptor and add a preference to your class so you redefine *isValidHash*
 * or you make a plugin on Encryptor, around *isValidHash*.

 I chose the last solution, which seemed easy to implement, but hid a bug.
+If you need to apply that fix, I strongly recommend you to patch the Encryptor using Composer, which, in that case, would be way easier and safer!

 # My solution